Reproductive technology

-Reproductive technology encompasses all current and anticipated uses of technology in human and animal reproduction, including assisted reproductive technology, contraception and others.
+Reproductive technology encompasses all current and anticipated uses of technology in human and animal reproduction, including assisted reproductive technology (ART), contraception and others.
 It is also termed Assisted Reproductive Technology, where it entails an array of appliances and procedures that enable the realization of safe, improved and healthier reproduction.
 While this is not true of all people, for an array of married couples, the ability to have children is vital.
 But through the technology, infertile couples have been provided with options that would allow them to conceive children.

 Overview

 Assisted reproductive technology

 Assisted reproductive technology (ART) is the use of reproductive technology to treat low fertility or infertility.
-Modern technology can provide infertile coupled with assisted reproductive technologies.
+Modern technology can provide infertile couples with assisted reproductive technologies.
 The natural method of reproduction has become only one of many new techniques used today.
 There are millions of couples that do not have the ability to reproduce on their own because of infertility and therefore, must resort to these new techniques.
 The main causes of infertility are that of hormonal malfunctions and anatomical abnormalities.
-ART is currently the only form of l uterus, for example, for the time being can only conceive through surrogacy methods).
-Examples of ART include in vitro fertilization and its possible expansions, including:
+ART is currently the only form of assistance for individuals who, for the time being, can only conceive through surrogacy methods).
+Examples of ART include in vitro fertilization (IVF) and its possible expansions, including: